Dutch court rules Anne Frank archive must go back to Switzerland

 The house is now one of Amsterdam’s most popular tourist attractions.

-“Anne Frank House finds it deeply regrettable that the two organizations stood in opposition to each other in court,” said Ronald Leopold, executive director of the Anne Frank House, in a statement.
+“Anne Frank House finds it deeply regrettable that the two organisations stood in opposition to each other in court,” said Ronald Leopold, executive director of the Anne Frank House, in a statement.